Charmed Kafka

 juju ssh kafka/leader sudo -i

-When the unit is started, the Charmed Kafka Operator installs the charmed-kafka Snap in the unit that provides a number of entrypoints (that corresponds to the bin commands in the Kafka distribution) for performing various administrative tasks, e.g charmed-kafka.config to update cluster configuration, charmed-kafka.topics for topic management, and many more!
-Within the machine, the Charmed Kafka Operator also creates a client.properties file that already provides the relevant settings to connect to the cluster using the CLI
+When the unit is started, the Charmed Apache Kafka Operator installs the charmed-kafka Snap in the unit that provides a number of entrypoints (that corresponds to the bin commands in the Apache Kafka distribution) for performing various administrative tasks, e.g charmed-kafka.config to update cluster configuration, charmed-kafka.topics for topic management, and many more!
+Within the machine, the Charmed Apache Kafka Operator also creates a client.properties file that already provides the relevant settings to connect to the cluster using the CLI

 CLIENT_PROPERTIES=/var/snap/charmed-kafka/current/etc/kafka/client.properties